-Food Bank – 1 in 7 families take advantage of the resources provided through local food banks.
+Food Bank – 1 in 7 families take advantage of the resources provided by local food banks.
 56% of those visits are elderly and single parent family homes that live on a fixed income.
 Providing food for families who are hungry is one of the most basic, purest ways we can show Jesus to people.
 People living in crisis are not willing to look to the future until their immediate needs are met.
 If we can help meet immediate needs, we can begin the conversation to address other issues they might be having.
-Our food bank hours are Wednesday from 10:00 AM – 2:00 PM.
+Our food bank hours are Wednesday from 10:00 AM – 2:00 PM at our center.

 Fresh Wednesdays and Fridays – Our center and the surrounding blocks are located in a food desert, a place that lacks grocery stores and traveling by foot or bus is a means of transportation.
 Before our doors open on Friday, there are a group of individuals lined up to receive donated food from our Fresh Friday ministry.
 Whole Foods in the Green Hills area of Nashville graciously allow us to pick up pounds of food that would be thrown out due to its date or needing new inventory on shelves.
 The donated food includes produce, prepared meals, dairy, bakery items and sometimes meat.
 We call this ministry “Fresh Friday,” because a lot of the food is still good and a huge blessing to those who receive it.
 This ministry also gives us a chance to teach our neighbors and friends to make healthier choices when they can.
 Starting at 8:00 AM, a team of volunteers meet at Whole Foods to pick up the food.
-They bring it back to our ministry center for individuals or families to pick up from 9:00 – 11:30 AM. *We recently added Fresh Wednesdays as well, from 6:30-8 PM because we now do food recovery with Sprouts in Bellevue AND several local Aldi stores!
+They bring it back to our ministry center for individuals or families to pick up from 9:00 – 11:30 AM. *We recently added Fresh Wednesdays as well, from 6:30-8 PM due to the additional donations from Sprouts and Aldi!

 Meals and Snack Bags – We also assemble snack bags for local athletes at partnering schools, provide lunch and/or dinner for our neighbors several days a week and have dreams for a mobile component of this ministry in years to come.
 We use our food donations from local grocery stores to cook the meals!
 Like to cook?
 You are welcome to come cook a meal for ministry happening that week or prep for future meals needed.